ceptor-club/Ceptor-Tech/README.md

 ## **🛠️ MongoDB Setup: Endpoints for user creation and lookup!**

-Put `mongodb+srv://ceptorclub:dajfMXIwMzwM8ssI@ceptor.pgtoahq.mongodb.net/?retryWrites=true&w=majority` into mongodb compass and see the db
+Put the connection string: `mongodb+srv://ceptorclub:dajfMXIwMzwM8ssI@ceptor.pgtoahq.mongodb.net/?retryWrites=true&w=majority` into mongodb compass and see the db

 GET /user?wallet=<wallet0x> will give you the user POST /user with